shidhincr/shidhincr.github.com/source/_posts/2014-09-12-introduction-to-javascript-promises.markdown

 Control flow is a mess; developer need to know when the code is going to be executed. ...

 No return statements, and catching error is difficult. ...

+In simple words, **Asynchronous code** doesn't block the program execution.
+It uses another mechanism, knows as a `callback` function to switch the control flow once the async operation is completed.

 ## Callback Hell